 - Must have to show the pre-booked hotel details to the immigration authority at Velana International Airport or Male International Airport.

-- Friday after 7 pm no public ferry/speedboat transfer service from the airport to any islands.
+- Friday after 7 pm no public ferry/speed boat transfer service from the airport to any islands.

 HM Retreat, Budget Hotel in Hulhumale

-A budget hotel or guest house.
-I liked my 3 nights (50$ per night) stay at HM Retreat.
-Breakfast is complimentary here.
+A budget hotel or guest house is the best option toÂ save money on accommodation.
+I liked my three nights (50$ per night) stay at HM Retreat.
+Breakfast is complimentary here and you can also access free Wi-Fi.
 Beautiful Hulhumale Beach is just a walking distance from this hotel.

-My Three Days in the Hulhumale Island
+My Three Days on the Hulhumale Island

-I totally enjoyed my three days budget tour in the Hulhumale Island which is under North Male Atoll.
+I enjoyed my three days budget tour in the Hulhumale Island which is under North Male Atoll.

 Many constructions are still going on in Hulhumale and came to know just some years back also this artificial island was not much popular among tourists.
 Now became a popular one.

 I loved the beautiful roads and the greeneries in Hulhumale.
-I found this island is a beautiful one and best to explore by walking or biking.
+I found this island is a beautiful one and the best to explore by walking or biking.

-Two wheelers are drastically common in the Maldives.
+Two-wheelers are drastically common in the Maldives.
+Here in the beautiful Hulhumale Island, I saw many rough and tough local guys with long curly, dye hair biking very fast.
 But you must have to take the help of locals to enjoy biking.